EXCCoin/exccd/dcrec/secp256k1/schnorr/README.md

 See the file `signature_test.go` for test vectors.

-## Schnorr use in Decred
+## Schnorr use in Exchangecoin

-At the time of this writing, Schnorr signatures are not yet in widespread use on the Decred network, largely due to the current lack of support in wallets and infrastructure for secure multi-party and threshold signatures.
+At the time of this writing, Schnorr signatures are not yet in widespread use on the Exchangecoin network, largely due to the current lack of support in wallets and infrastructure for secure multi-party and threshold signatures.

 However, the consensus rules and scripting engine supports the necessary